Akatmks/build-svt-av1/README.md

     dovi-hdr10plus: "true"

     # Build FFMS2 into the app.
-    # On Windows, FFMS2 will always be statically linked.
+    # On Windows, FFMS2 will be statically linked.
 Only FFMS2 binaries will be built.
     # On Linux and macOS, SVT-AV1 will link dynamically to system FFMS2.
 Both FFMS2 and non-FFMS2 binaries will be built.
     # Default: "false"
     ffms2: "false"